stleerh/blog2/announcing.md

 ## Using Network Observability

-Network Observability is only available to users with the cluster-admin role, such as kubeadmin, since this user can see all the traffic in the cluster, both infrastructure-related and all applications.
-It handles one cluster so any traffic that goes out or comes into this cluster is considered external traffic even if the traffic is from another cluster that you manage.
+Network Observability provides networking information for a single cluster with multi-cluster support coming soon.
+It is only available to users with the cluster-admin role, such as kubeadmin, since this user can see all the traffic in the cluster, both infrastructure-related and all applications.
+Because it handles one cluster, any traffic that goes out or comes into this cluster is considered external traffic even if the traffic is from another cluster that you manage.

 Once you have Network Observability installed and have created a FlowCollector resource, behind the scenes, the network flow data will be created, collected,